-Too many businesses confuse content marketing as advertising.
-They don't understand why a tweet, a status update or a blog post didn't drive conversions.
-Content marketing isn't instantaneous, content marketing is a strategy requiring both momentum and direction so you can guide the audience through the purchasing, retention or upsell process.
-Like chumming is to fishing, often you have to have a baseline of content to promote throughout the feeding grounds to attract the audience you're after.
+Too many businesses confuse content marketing with advertising.
+They don’t understand why a social media post, an article, or a mention didn’t immediately or directly drive conversions.
+Content marketing isn’t often instantaneous, content marketing is a strategy requiring both momentum and direction so you can guide the audience through the purchasing, retention, or upsell process.
+Like chumming is to fishing, often you have to have a baseline of content to promote throughout the feeding grounds to attract the audience you’re after.

 Types of Content Marketing